davidwilemski/davidwilemski.com/content/blog/whats-next.md

 resemble that of [DavidWilemski.com](http://davidwilemski.com/).
 I just have to populate that site with my own projects first.

-Be on the look out for my photo of the day and first weekly post!
-If you were feeling really generous you could even subscribe to my feed\...
+Be on the look out for my photo of the day and first weekly post\!
+If you were feeling really generous you could even subscribe to my feed...